rezakaramad/kubepave/README.md

 It started with Minikube for local development.
 Later it grew to support other environments too (Kind, maybe AWS/GCP in the future).

-For local setup, plain **shell scripts** work best — they run everywhere without extra dependencies.
+For local setup, plain **shell scripts** work best, they run everywhere without extra dependencies.

 So the repo uses a few scripts to:
 - start clusters